Discretized Fast-Slow Systems with Canards in Two Dimensions: Introduction

+Note that the application of the blow-up method to the discrete-time problem of folded canards is a considerable extension compared to the Euler discretizations for transcritical singularities, as studied in \cite{EngelKuehn18}.
+The folded canard case has specific dynamic structure, as explained above, such that a structure-preserving discretization method is needed, now performing the blow-up for the rational Kahan mapping.
+Compared to \cite{EngelKuehn18}, the kind of map is different, the structure in the singular limit is richer, there is an additional parameter $\lambda$, also rescaled in the blow-up, and the type of result, namely a continuation of the critical object along a two-parameter curve, is new.

+Based on observations of this paper, the employment of Kahan's method for a treatment of canards can also be found in \cite{EngelJardon}.
+There, the simplest canonical form for folded, pitchfork and transcritical canards is studied and the focus lies on the linearization along trajectories.
+While it is demonstrated that explicit Runge-Kutta methods cannot provide symmetry of entry-exit relations, the linearization along the Kahan scheme and similar symmetric, A-stable methods are shown to preserve the typical continuous-time behaviour.
+Hence, the discussion of symmetry and linear stability in \cite{EngelJardon} supplements the paper at hand; here, we establish the existence and extension of maximal canards along parameter combinations for the nonlinear problem of folded canards with additional quadratic perturbation terms, in particular using the blow-up technique.

-The remainder of the paper is structured as follows.
-Section~\ref{sec:conttime} recalls the setting of fast-slow systems in continuous time and summarizes the main result on folded canard extensions, Theorem~\ref{canard_classic}, with a short sketch of the proof, as given in \cite{ks2011}.
-In Section~\ref{sec:disctime}, we turn to the problem of corresponding discretization schemes, establishing the blow-up transformation for the discretized problem in Section~\ref{sec:blowup}.
-We discuss the Euler discretization and its failure to preserve the canard structure in Section~\ref{sec:Euler}.
-The remainder of Section~\ref{sec:disctime} then discusses the various results and insights for the Kahan scheme: while in Section~\ref{sec:KahanK1} the dynamics in the entering and exiting chart $K_1$ are analyzed, the existence of the separatrix solution in the rescaling chart $K_2$ and its transitions into $K_1$ are established in Section~\ref{sec:KahanK2}, where we also discuss the role of a formal conserved quantity.
-After briefly treating a potential symplectic discretization of the rescaled ODE system transformed into Hamiltonian coordinates, we conduct the Melnikov computation along the invariant curve in Section~\ref{sec:Melnikovnew}, leading to the proof of Theorem~\ref{canard_discrete}, which is the discrete-time analogue to Theorem~\ref{canard_classic}.
+The paper is organized as follows.
+Section~\ref{sec:conttime} recalls the setting of fast-slow systems in continuous time and summarizes the main result on maximal canards, Theorem~\ref{canard_classic}, with a short sketch of the proof, as given in \cite{ks2011}.
+In Section~\ref{sec:disctime}, we study the problem of a maximal canard for systems with folds in discrete time.
+We establish the Kahan discretization of the canard problem in Section~\ref{secKahanmethcan} and discuss the reduced subsystem of the slow time scale in Section~\ref{sec:slowflow}.
+In Section~\ref{sec:blowup}, we introduce the blow-up transformation for the discretized problem.
+We discuss the dynamics for the entering and exiting chart in Section~\ref{sec:KahanK1}, and for the rescaling chart in Section~\ref{sec:KahanK2}.
+In Section~\ref{sec:dyn_prop_K2}, we explore the dynamical properties of the Kahan map in the rescaling chart, including a formal conserved quantity, an invariant measure and an invariant separating curve.
+Following this, we conduct the Melnikov computation along the invariant curve in Section~\ref{sec:Melnikovnew}, leading to the proof of the main Theorem~\ref{canard_discrete}, which is the discrete-time analogue to Theorem~\ref{canard_classic}.
+Finally, we provide various numerical illustrations in Section~\ref{sec:numerics} and conclude with an outlook in Section~\ref{sec:conclusion}.